Yampa Valley High School welcomes 1st principal

 “There are a lot of shared responsibilities at this school,” Setter said.

 By chance and circumstance, there is an entire turnover of all four staff members of the school.
-The others either moved away to pursue other opportunities or took a different positions within the district.
+The others either moved away to pursue other opportunities or took different positions within the district.

-Chuck Rosemond served previously as the Dean of Yampa Valley and as a lead teacher before that.
+Chuck Rosemond served previously as the dean of Yampa Valley and as a lead teacher before that.
 He was named the Steamboat Springs School District’s educator of the year in 2014.

 For the past eight years, Setter worked as a grant writer for the Steamboat Springs, Hayden and South Routt school districts.